noam1610/Loopback-heroku-mongo/README.md

 But before running to have to create manually a database in [Mongolab](https://mongolab.com)

+You have to create a user for this database: with dbuser and dbpassword

 Copy the uri given.
 It should look like :